Basic Organization Information

 Program Long-Term Success:

 After Esther Nelson's arrival at the Company as General & Artistic Director in 2008, BLO has made transformational changes to the way it operates, including audience building through the new Opera Annex program in alternative spaces (sold-out performances and 90% of capacity in just the second year); a new Signature Series performance and lecture program in partnership with the Museum of Fine Arts, Boston (steadily increasing attendance); and a boost in new productions, collaborations, and artistic focus.
 Recent audience development initiatives have demonstrated that BLO is capable of attracting more diverse audiences to the art form.
-These include new student subscriptions, high attendance at free community performances (11,000 at the most recent outdoor concert, the highest attendance on record for that annual free performance), and sold out Opera Annex performances.
-Over the past three years there has been a 10% increase in contributions, including a significant percentage from foundations and the Board of Directors.
+These include new student subscriptions, high attendance at free community performances (10,000 at a recent outdoor concert, the highest attendance on record for that annual free performance), and sold out Opera Annex performances.
+Over the past three years there has been a 7% increase in contributions, including a significant percentage from national foundations and the Board of Directors.
 The number of education and artistic collaborations has amplified as well, in depth and number.
 There has been a boost in free attendance from 4,000 people to 13,293; this is largely spurred by an increase of attendance at the free annual summer outdoor concert.
-The 2012 production of The Barber of Seville was the most successful in single ticket sales for a five-performance run in BLO history.
-Press attention has magnified.
+The 2010 production of Tosca was the second most successful in single ticket sales for a six-performance run in BLO history.
+Press attention has magnified; the number of reviewers per event has risen from 18 at Opera Annex in 2010 to 24 reviewers for Annex in 2011.
 There has been an increase in average press reviews per production since 2008.